Vanguard vs Fidelity in 2026

 • Fixed income

-The equity category at Schwab and Fidelity, but not at Vanguard, includes over-the-counter (OTC) stocks and foreign assets.
-Fidelity has cryptocurrencies, and Schwab clients can trade forex and futures.
+The stock category at Schwab and Fidelity, but not at Vanguard, includes over-the-counter (OTC) stocks and foreign securities.
+Fidelity offers cryptocurrencies, and Schwab clients can trade forex and futures.

 Winner: Draw between Fidelity and Schwab